 Bacara is a typical large Ritz-Carlton resort with 358 rooms and suites.
 The location is stunning, on 87 seaside acres in Goleta, about 12 miles north of Santa Barbara proper, or a 10-15 min drive right down the 101 freeway.
 This means that little is walkable outside this resort.

 Bacara has two excellent restaurants.
-Angel Oak, the signature fine-dining restaurant, which is one of the top-rated restaurants in the Santa Barbara area and the casual and less impressive (and less expensive) Bistro.
+Angel Oak, the signature fine-dining restaurant, one of the top-rated restaurants in the Santa Barbara area and the casual and less impressive (and less expensive) Bistro.

 4. Rosewood Miramar Beach

 Rosewood Miramar Beach is in the Montecito neighborhood and is our fourth choice.
 It is better located than the Ritz-Carlton and has 161 rooms spanning across 16 acres, and shares a slice of coastline with a handful of beach homes.

 The bad news about this resort and a feature that will put off all light sleepers from staying here is that it has an active railroad line running through the property.
 A 24-hour guard keeps guests from crossing the tracks at the wrong time, removing the need for wailing train whistles.
 But earplugs are probably required, making this the worst choice of these four luxury hotels.